 Are you seeking 100% financing for a real estate investment purchase and finding that it’s not easy to find a lender for your deal?
-In this guide, we’ll explain how 100% financing may be possible, the maximum loan-to-value, and how to find private hard money lenders that offer the highest leverage.
+In this guide, we’ll explain why it’s so difficult to find, 2 alternatives to 100% financing, the typical pricing for private / hard money bridge loans, and how to find direct lenders that offer the highest leverage.

 This guide is focused on Purchase Bridge Loans.
 If you’re a house flipper, check out our other guide that covers 100% Financing for Residential Fix & Flip Projects.